 Conditions are nothing more than Boolean expressions as those that can be found in all programming languages, for example in an if statement.
 They can contain the typical Boolean operators and, or, and not, and relational operators >=, <=, <, >, == and !=.
-Also, the arithmetic operators $(+, -, , \backslash, \aleph)$ and bitwise operators $(\&, |, <<, >>, ~, ^)$ can be used on numerical expressions.
+Also, the arithmetic operators $(+, -, , \backslash, %)$ and bitwise operators $(\&, |, <<, >>, ~, ^)$ can be used on numerical expressions.

 The following table lists the precedence and associativity of all operators.
-The table is sorted in descending precedence order, which means that operators listed on a higher row in the list are grouped prior operators listed in rows further
+The table is sorted in descending precedence order, which means that operators listed on a higher row in the list are grouped prior operators listed in rows further below it.
+Operators within the same row have the same precedence, if they appear together in a expression the associativity determines how they are grouped.

-Prece- Operator Description Associadence tivity
+operator Description Asdende Э S0-

+cia-

+tiv-

+ity

-1 [] Array subscripting Left-to-
+1 [] Array subscripting Lef

-Structure member access right
+Structure member access to-

+righ

-2 - Unary minus Right-to-
+2 - Unary minus Rig

-~ Bitwise not left
+~ Bitwise not to-

+left

-3 Multiplication Left-to-
+3 Multiplication Left

-1 Division right
+\ Division to-

-% Remainder
+% Remainder righ

-4 + Addition Left-to-
+4 + Addition Left

-- Subtraction right
+- Subtraction to-

+righ

-5 << Bitwise left shift Left-to-
+5 << Bitwise left shift Left

-Bitwise right shift right
+Bitwise right shift to-

+righ

-6 & Bitwise AND Left-to-
+6 & Bitwise AND Left

-right
+to-

+righ

-7 Λ Bitwise XOR Left-to-
+7 ٨ Bitwise XOR Left

-right
+to-

+righ

-8 1 Bitwise OR Left-to-
+8 Bitwise OR Left

-right
+to-

+righ

-9 < Less than Left-to-
+9 < Less than Left

-<= Less than or equal to right
+<= Less than or equal to to-

-Greater than
+Greater than righ

 >= Greater than or equal to

-10 == Equal to Left-to-
+10 == Equal to Left

-!= Not equal to right
+!= Not equal to to-

-contains String contains substring
+contains String contains substring righ

+icontains Like contains but case-insensitive

+startswith String starts with substring

+istartswith Like starts with but case-insensitive

+endswith String ends with substring

+iendswith Like endswith but case-insensitive

+iequals Case-insensitive string comparison

 matches String matches regular expression

-11 not Logical NOT Right-to-
+11 not defined Logical NOT Check if an expression is defined Rig

+- to-

 left

-12 and Logical AND Left-to-
+12 and Logical AND Lef

-right
+to-

+righ

-13 or Logical OR Left-to-
+13 or Logical OR Left

-right
+1.5 01 to-

+righ